Introduction

 The Power of Social Proof and Trust

 Trust is a fragile yet essential component of the shopping journey.
 Visitors often hesitate when they encounter a brand for the first time, wondering if the products are as good as the marketing claims.
-This is where social proof serves as a bridge to satisfaction.
+According to research by Salesforce, a vast majority of customers say that trust in a company becomes more important in times of change, making transparency a core pillar of satisfaction.

 Building Credibility Through Reviews